 Frequently Asked Questions (FAQs)

-NIH expects to announce a total three rounds of the FIRST Cohort RFA for funding in FY2021, FY2022, and FY2023.
-The second announcement is already out, click here for RFA-RM21-025.
-To stay tuned for the final funding announcement, join the Common Fund Listserv or subscribe to the Weekly E-Mail with New NIH Guide Postings.
+NIH planned to announce a total three rounds of the FIRST Cohort RFA for funding in FY2021, FY2022, and FY2023.
+The final announcement RFA-RM22-008 is now open and these FAQs are updated for this announcement.

-The FAQs below are designed to address questions from prospective applicant institutions about RFA-RM-21-025.
+The FAQs below are designed to address questions from prospective applicant institutions about RFA-RM-22-008.
 The FAQs do not address potential questions from individuals who hope to ultimately be hired as part of a cohort at a future FIRST Cohort awardee institution.
-Click on the drop down arrow to learn more about the RFA.
-Please check back as this page is updated with new information .
+Click on the drop-down arrow to learn more about the RFA.
+Please check back as this page is updated with new information.

-Potential RFA-RM-21-025 applicants are also encouraged to listen to a pre-application Technical Assistance webinar that was held January 25, 2021.
-The webinar was an opportunity to clarify expectations for both the FIRST Cohort and FIRST CEC RFAs (RFA-RM-20-022 and RFA-RM-20-023).
+Potential RFA-RM-22-008 applicants are also encouraged to listen to a pre-application Technical Assistance webinar that was held January 25, 2021.
+The webinar was an opportunity to clarify expectations for both the FIRST Cohort and FIRST CEC RFAs (RFA-RM-20-022 and RFA-RM-21-0219).

 FIRST Program General Questions

-Why is this FIRST program being funded through the NIH Common Fund?
+Why is this FIRST program funded through the NIH Common Fund?